crownstone/crownstone-lib-python-ble/tools/README.md

 #### keys
 These are the keys that belong to your sphere.
 They are used to decrypt the advertisements and to encrypt the communication during connections.

-#### sphereUID
-This is the uint8 value sphereId which is used for broadcast switches.
-For anything else, this value is not required.

-#### hciIndex
+#### bleAdapterAddress
-The hci-index of the BLE chip you want the library to use.
+The bleAdapterAddress of the BLE chip you want the library to use.

-#### scanBackEnd
-Determine which scan backend you prefer.
-It can be either "Bluepy" or "Aio".
-If you have issues with scans, try the other one.

 ## Key file